oakeef/flexible-jekyll/_posts/2018-01-07-beyond-skyline-review.markdown

 layout: review

 # Review Title
-title: "Beyond Skyline | Review"
+title: "Beyond Skyline"

 # Review Description
 description: A sequel to the 2010 SciFi film Skyline.
 A man must fight the aliens invading earth to avenge his son.
 He must also protect mysterious girl that the aliens are after.

+# Post type NO NEED TO CHANGE THIS
+posttype: review

 # Post Image
 img: beyond-skyline-poster.jpg